 What is BPA?

-BPA is a synthetic chemical that was originally used to enhance the growth of cattle and poultry.
-It was discovered to mimic oestrogen in the 1930’s and was briefly used as an oestrogen replacement for women.
-During the 1950’s the chemical industry discovered that BPA could be used to make hard plastics, known as polycarbonates, and started to use it widely in products.
+BPA is a man-made chemical first synthesised in the 1890's (1).
+It was discovered to mimic the hormone oestrogen in the 1930’s (2).
+During the 1950’s the chemical industry discovered that BPA could be used to make hard plastics, known as polycarbonates, and started to use it widely in products (3).

 How does BPA affect my body?

 Why ban it from food and drinks packaging?

-Yet BPA is still used in a lot of plastic food and drinks packaging - microwave ovenware, storage containers, water and milk bottles as well as plastic tableware and cutlery, which is especially popular for toddlers and young children.
-It’s also used to make the epoxy resins that line tins of food, such as baked beans, soup and tomatoes and cans of fizzy and alcoholic drinks.
+BPA is still used in a lot of plastic food and drinks packaging - microwave ovenware, storage containers, water and milk bottles as well as plastic tableware and cutlery, which is especially popular for toddlers and young children.
+It is also used to make the epoxy resins that line tins of food, such as baked beans, soup and tomatoes and cans of fizzy and alcoholic drinks.

 The European Food Safety Authority recently conducted an assessment on BPA toxicity and exposures (12).
 Despite acknowedging that “uncertainties” remain around the potential health effects of BPA on the mammary gland, reproductive, metabolic, neurobehavioural and immune systems, EFSA concluded that BPA poses "no risk" to human health - a conclusion we have significant concerns about.
 Many scientists remain unconvinced about the safety of BPA.
 They warn that even a low daily dose can have adverse affects (e.g. 13).